-The Lofar Login Environment (LLE)

-This page describes the standard login environment for new users on the LOFAR cluster nodes.
+The Lofar Login Environment (LLE) This page describes the standard login environment for new users on the LOFAR cluster nodes.
 It can also be applied to accounts at the WRST site and on the Dwingeloo Linux systems.
 Existing accounts can be easily modified; see below for a manual to do this.

-General

-The Linux Login Environment sets a few things for your account, and allows you to easily initialise often used packages and tools at login time.
-To this purpose we provide a few simple standardized login-scripts that we have tested on various Linux-based hosts at ASTRON, WSRT and LOFAR (RCG).
+General The Lofar Login Environment sets a few things for your account, and allows you to easily initialise often used packages and tools at login time.
+To this purpose we provide a few simple standardized login-scripts.
+Use (t)csh or bash!

-Use (t)csh!

-To be able to use the LLE environment you must use a (t)csh login shell (tcsh is the default shell for new accounts).
-We do not support scripts for bash or any other shells.

-The LLE scripts

-In all environments where we use the LLE, we use the same scripts and directory structure.

-What is \$APS LOCAL?

-The root directory for the scripts is provided in environment variable \$APS_LOCAL, whose value is set in one of the scripts (cshrc).
-The actual value depends on your location:

-WSRT: /wop25_1/aps_local

-D'loo: /localCEP: /app

-Login scripts

-In the site dependent directory \$APS LOCAL/login are a number of default login scripts:

-- cshrc → sets APS LOCAL and calls the other scripts - login → Displays welcome message; no settings - setenv → adds some items to \$PATH, sets your prompt, etc. - alias → some default aliases to make life easy - setpackages → script to define packages to initialize at login-time
+To be able to use the LLE environment you must either use a (t)csh or bash login shell.
+We do not support scripts for any other shells.
+What to do when you get an account (t)csh If you have chosen for the (t)csh shell, you do as follows: - Log in and go to your (empty) \$HOME directory - > cp /opt/login/cshrc .cshrc - Log out and login again; you should see a welcome message. bash If you have chosen for the bash shell, you do as follows: - Log in and go to your (empty) \$HOME directory - > cp /opt/login/bashrc .bashrc - Log out and login again; you should see a welcome message.
+The LLE scripts Some of the details are presented here.

-Last update: 2009-08-26 13:37
+Last update: 2009-08-26 14:12 What is \$APS_LOCAL?